Spin^h and further generalisations of spin: Spin structures: existence and non-existence results

 On the other hand, if $n$ is odd, say $n = 2m + 1$, we have $w_2(Q) = w_2(M)$ \cite{MR}, so one might hope that such a spin$^h$ structure exists.
 This is indeed true, see \cite[Theorem 3.3]{Nagase} or \cite[Lemma 2]{Bar}.
 Note that when $m = 0$, we are in the 4--dimensional case and $Sp(1)\cdot Sp(1) = SO(4)$, so every orientable 4--manifold is almost quaternionic.
 Moreover, there are two natural spin$^h$ structures (corresponding to the two factors of $Sp(1)$), and the canonical $SO(3)$-bundles are $\Lambda^+$ and $\Lambda^-$, which denote the bundles of self-dual and anti-self-dual two-forms respectively.\end{example}

 Every orientable manifold of dimension $\leq 3$ is spin (with $\CP^2$ being an orientable non-spin 4--manifold), and every orientable manifold of dimension $\leq 4$ is spin${}^c$ \cite{TV} (with the Wu manifold $SU(3)/SO(3)$ being an orientable non-spin${}^c$ 5--manifold \cite[p.
 50]{Friedrich}).
 The Wu manifold does however admit a spin$^h$ structure, with canonical $SO(3)$-bundle $SO(3) \to SU(3) \to SU(3)/SO(3)$, see e.g. \cite[Example p.26]{Chen}.
 As far as the authors are aware, it is unknown in which range of dimensions the orientability of a manifold implies the existence of a spin${}^h$ structure.
-Following what we see for spin and spin$^c$ manifolds, it is natural to expect the following:
+This naturally leads us to consider the obstructions to admitting a spin${}^h$ structure.